AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You complete the State Farm Steer Clear Program.

-• Defensive driving course discount: Voluntarily complete a motor vehicle accident prevention course, and you could qualify for the defensive driver discount.
-You must be over the age of 55.
+Defensive driving course If you’re over 55 and voluntarily complete a motor vehicle accident prevention course, you could qualify for a defensive driver discount with State Farm.
+Varies

-State Farm’s biggest saving opportunity for drivers is through the Drive Safe & Save program.
-If you complete the program and exhibit safe driving habits, you can earn up to 30 percent off your car insurance.
+State Farm’s biggest saving opportunity for drivers is through their Drive Safe & Save program.
+If you complete the program and exhibit safe driving habits, you can earn up to 30 percent off your car insurance when you renew your policy.

 Here’s how the program works: